- Human Resources

 The OSCAR website provides OSU staff and faculty with direct, secure access to online tasks and downloadable forms for a wide range of business purposes.

-ONID accounts provide services such as OSU Email, Access to OSU Online Services, Blackboard, and Interlibrary Loan, Timeclock2 profiles ability, File storage, and Personal web pages.
+ONID accounts provide services such as OSU Email, Access to OSU Online Services, Canvas, and Interlibrary Loan, File storage, and Personal web pages.

-OPE is the cost to the department of an employee in addition to the gross pay.
+OPE is the cost of an employee, in addition to the gross pay, charged to the employee's department.
 OPE is charged proportionately to each index an employee is paid from.

 The supplemental withholding rate is 25%